robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/publish/combined.md

 ### 1.2.7 **Conclusion and Outlook**

-The SpaceSphere represents an ambitious concept for the future of space exploration.
+The SphereSpace represents an ambitious concept for the future of space exploration.
 The detailed deck data demonstrate that a rotating space station with variable gravity levels is technically feasible.
 However, the high costs and technical challenges necessitate significant investment and technological advancements.
 This model could form the basis for future interstellar missions and represents a valuable step toward long-term space exploration.

 ---